itzmedinesh/MovieSearch/README.md

-Here's an updated README with comprehensive project details:

 # MovieSearch

 A service for searching and browsing movies by city, theaters, genre, language, and location.
 This application leverages DynamoDB for data storage with geospatial querying capabilities.